Is crossgender identification a mental illness?

 I understand the impulse driving Genspect’s campaign.
 By calling crossgender identification a mental illness, they are seeking to reestablish a common language of reality for the culture at large — a reality that acknowledges that males are men and females are women and that it is, at the end of the day, impossible to change your sex.
 The best one can hope for is to emulate the other sex, becoming a simulacrum of the thing one desires.

-Given that we currently live in a society where some seem to truly believe that hormones and surgery is a pathway to gender authenticity, perhaps the hard line than Genspect embodies in its campaign is a necessary corrective to this.
+Given that we currently live in a society where some seem to truly believe that hormones and surgery is a pathway to gender authenticity, perhaps the hard line that Genspect embodies in its campaign is a necessary corrective to this.
 But at what cost?

 I cannot shake my discomfort with this campaign.
 It situates the illness in people like me while eliding the real locus of the dysfunction — the culture at large.
 After all, is it a mental illness to desire belonging, to want to relieve distress, to seek safety in an unsafe world?
 What of a culture that tells you your body is wrong, your sexuality is disgusting?